-- Foreign currency exchange rates .
+- Foreign currency exchange rates.
 While a majority of our contracts have historically been in U.S. Dollars, an increasing percentage of our contracts in recent periods has been in foreign currencies, particularly the Euro and British Pound Sterling.
 Fluctuations in foreign currency exchange rates and volatility in the market, including those resulting from the COVID-19 pandemic, as of the balance sheet date will cause variability in our RPO. - Mix of offerings.
 In a minority of cases, we allow our customers to host our software by themselves or through a third-party service provider.
-In self-hosted offerings, we recognize a portion of the revenue upfront upon the delivery of the software and as a result, such revenue is excluded from RPO. - Subscription start date .
+In self-hosted offerings, we recognize a portion of the revenue upfront upon the delivery of the software and as a result, such revenue is excluded from RPO. - Subscription start date.
 From time to time, we enter into contracts with a subscription start date in the future and these amounts are included in RPO if such contracts are signed by the balance sheet date. - Timing of contract renewals.
 While customers typically renew their contracts at the end of the contract term, from time to time, customers may do so either before or after the scheduled expiration date.
 For example, in cases where we are successful in selling additional products or services to an existing customer, a customer may decide to renew its existing contract early to ensure that all its contracts expire on the same date.
 In other cases, prolonged negotiations or other factors may result in a contract not being renewed until after it has expired. - Contract duration.
 While we typically enter into multi-year subscription services, the duration of our contracts varies.
+Further, we continue to see an increase in the number of 12-month agreements entered into with the U.S. Federal government throughout the year which has been the highest in the quarter ended September 30, driven primarily by timing of their annual budget expenditures.
 We sometimes also enter into contracts with durations that have a 12-month or shorter term to enable the contracts to co-terminate with the existing contract.
 Additionally, we may see a reduction in contract duration as a result of the COVID-19 pandemic.
 The contract duration will cause variability in our RPO.